willjvan/weather-vis/README.md

 # weather-vis
-Accessing and visualizing weather data
+Accessing and visualizing weather data using WebGL

-# What I learned
-- Access an API using curl
-- Practice parsing JSON files
-- Convert a dataset into a visualization
-- Setup a JavaScript file for WebGL animation
-- Write basic GLSL shaders